mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 its gas giant, it suffers few effects.
-When it is not, the flares strip away much of its atmosphere which is, over time, restored by the world’s abundant genetically engineered plant life.
+When it is not, the flares strip away much of its atmosphere which is, over time, restored by the world's abundant genetically engineered plant life.
 The flares had historically caused a large number of deaths and genetic mutations, endangering the viability of the